Can You Get Both SSDI and SSI at the Same Time?

 Can You Get Both SSDI and SSI at the Same Time??

-TL;DR: Yes, you can receive both SSDI and SSI concurrently.
+Yes, you can receive both SSDI and SSI concurrently.
 This happens when your SSDI payment is low enough that you still meet SSI's income limits.
-SSI "tops up" your total income to the SSI federal rate ($967/month in 2026).
+SSI 'tops up' your total income to the SSI federal rate ($967/month in 2026).
+The big advantage is that you get immediate Medicaid coverage instead of waiting 24 months for Medicare.

 How Concurrent Benefits Work?